Diatom

 REFLECTION

-Looking back, I would approach the early stages differently.
+Looking back, I would approach the early stages differently—and I think that's a sign of how much I've grown.

-From a resourcing standpoint, adopting an open‑source design system initially would have provided a stronger foundation.
+From a resourcing standpoint, starting with an open‑source design system as a foundation would have reduced the initial burden.
 At the time, we underestimated the development effort required to build, iterate on, and maintain a fully custom system at the necessary pace.

-From a design perspective, I also recognize how much my understanding of development‑ready components has evolved.
-Early on, I lacked experience designing components intended for long‑term scalability.
-Over time, I’ve actively grown those skills—studying other systems in Storybook, researching best practices, and progressively introducing design tokens and variables into the Figma Diatom library.
+From a design perspective, my understanding of development-ready components has deepened significantly.
+I’ve actively invested in that growth—studying other systems in Storybook, researching best practices, and progressively introducing design tokens and variables into the Figma Diatom library.

 Through continuous learning and iteration, Diatom has evolved into a system I’m proud of—one that reflects both the technical needs of the product and my own growth as a systems‑focused designer.